PointOneNav/fusion-engine-client/README.md

 #### Install From PyPI

 1. Install Python 3.7 (or later) and pip.
-2. Install the `fusione-engine-client` module _including_ extra requirements used by the analysis and processing tools:
+2. Install the `fusione-engine-client` module, including all analysis and data processing tools:
    ```bash
    python3 -m pip install fusion-engine-client[all]
    ```